mixflame/msl-poc/README.md

 ## Global Server Ban

-Add `banned: true` to the server in the `serverlist` on FaunaDB and click https://wonderful-heyrovsky-0c77d0.netlify.app/.netlify/functions/msl/refresh
+Add `banned: true` to the server in the `serverlist` on FaunaDB and run gchat-refresh https://github.com/mixflame/gchat-refresh

 ## Global User Ban

 Add `{"ip": "<ip to ban>"}` to the `banned_users` collection in Fauna.
 Can also be banned by UUID.
-And run refresh https://wonderful-heyrovsky-0c77d0.netlify.app/.netlify/functions/msl/refresh
+And run gchat-refresh https://github.com/mixflame/gchat-refresh